Chicken meat vs. Duck meat — Health Impact and Nutrition Comparison

 While chicken and duck are both high in calories, duck meat is denser in energy.

 Between these two foods, chicken is the better option for low-calorie and low-fat diets.
 Both chicken and duck fit well into low carb and low glycemic index diets.

 Despite the high caloric values, studies have shown that high amounts of duck meat intake did not negatively alter body indices, such as body weight, fat mass, body mass index, body fat, or waist-to-hip ratio (5).

-Among children, a higher meat consumption, including chicken, has been associated with lower levels of body mass index (6).
+Among children, higher meat consumption, including chicken, has been associated with lower levels of body mass index (6).
 Poultry meat intake, along with vegetables, has also been correlated with a reduced risk of developing obesity and obesity-related diseases (7).

 Chicken and duck can be included as part of a keto diet as they contain very few carbohydrates.

 Unprocessed chicken and duck meat can also be consumed in moderation on a paleo and a Mediterranean diet.

 We will now discuss how the consumption of chicken and duck meat affects our health using scientific research.

 Chicken meat has been studied much more extensively than duck meat.

-One study found that consumption of duck meat may have a positive effect in preventing cardiovascular disorders mediated by high cholesterol levels by lowering low-density lipoprotein levels in the blood (5).
+One study found that the consumption of duck meat may have a positive effect in preventing cardiovascular disorders mediated by high cholesterol levels by lowering low-density lipoprotein levels in the blood (5).

 The National Heart Foundation of Australia concluded that while poultry, including chicken, may not have a positive effect on cardiovascular health, there is not enough evidence to recommend a limit on its intake level (8).

 How you cook your meat can decide how it affects your health.
 Studies have found that cooking meat at high temperatures, such as grilling and barbecuing, increases the risk of type 2 diabetes when compared to cooking at moderate temperatures, such as boiling, steaming, and stir-frying (9)

-The substitution of red meat with poultry, such as chicken or duck, has been demonstrated to decrease the risk of developing type 2 and diabetes mellitus during pregnancy and improve glycemic control (7).
+The substitution of red meat with poultry, such as chicken or duck, has been demonstrated to decrease the risk of developing type 2 diabetes mellitus during pregnancy and improve glycemic control (7).